digitoimistodude/air-helper/README.md

     - other: search
 * Disable user enumeration via done with user GET-parameter
 * Change login failed message
+* Add simple honeypot to login form _*NB!* This does not replace proper security tools in server, consider using Fail2Ban or similar tool._

 #### Localization and Polylang support